iqtree/iqtree.github.io/doc/Installation.md

 This will create solution and projects files for MS Visual Studio inside the build folder.
 Now exit the command prompt, open Windows explorer and navigate into this build folder.
 Double-click file `iqtree.sln` (so-called Visual Studio solution file).
 This will open MS Visual Studio and load IQ-TREE projects.
 Build the solution (Menu BUILD !
 Build solution or press F7).
 This creates an executable Release\iqtree.exe.
 This executable can be copied to your system search path such that it is found by your system.

+### Compiling 32-bit version

+The compilation guides above will generate 64-bit binaries.
+To compile 32-bit version instead, simply add `m32` into `IQTREE_FLAGS` of the cmake command.
+That means, `-DIQTREE_FLAGS=m32` to build 32-bit sequential version and `-DIQTREE_FLAGS="omp m32"` to build 32-bit multicore version.